srand/jolt/docs/quickstart.rst

 Tutorial
 ==========

 Let's kick off with a few examples, getting more into details as we move along.

 First example
 --------------

 Our first example is a classic.
 Copy/paste the code below into a file called ``first_example.jolt``.

 .. code-block:: python

-    from tasks import *
+    from jolt import *

     class HelloWorld(Task):
         def run(self, deps, tools):
             print("Hello world!")

 This task will simply print "Hello world!" on the console when executed.
 The task name is automatically derived from the class name, but can be overridden by setting the ``name`` class attribute.

 Now try to execute the task: